namdao2000/ultimate-nextjs-starter/README.md

 ```

 ## ⚙️ API Schema Validation
-It is important to validate the incoming request to the API before running ANY business logic.
+It is important to sanitize/validate the incoming requests to the API before running ANY business logic.
 There are numbers of libraries out there that can do JSON validation, but I've found JOI to
 be the easiest to use.

-For example, if you're expecting a request to the API to have name, price and description fields,
+For example, if you're expecting a request to the API that has `name`, `price` and `description` fields,
 simply define a schema:

 ```ts